CoderJhaji/CoderJhaji/README.md

 <h2 align="left">Hi 👋!
-My name is Shalini Jha and I'm a MERN Stack Developer, from India 🇮🇳</h2>
+My name is Shalini Jha and I'm a MERN Stack Developer, from India</h2>

 ###